sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 9 and the mean for *Y* is 7.5.
 The standard deviations for all *X* variables are almost identical, as are those for the *Y* variables.
 And in each case the correlation between *X* and *Y* is *r* = 0.816`.
-You can verify this yourself, since I happen to have saved it as a dataset called |anscombe|_.
+You can verify this yourself, since I happen to have saved it as a data set called |anscombe|_.

 You would think that these four data sets would look pretty similar to one another.
 They do not.
 If we draw scatterplots of *X* against *Y* for all four variables,